Be a Mediation Coach for PMI

 - 25 hours of mediation training AND 5 completed mediation cases,

-- Attend mandatory coach orientation session (we are changing the format this year and so would like everyone to attend) on March 9 at either 10am or 6pm.
+- Attend mandatory coach orientation session (we are changing the format this year and so would like everyone to attend) on February 20th at 6 pm or February 22nd at 10 am.

 Please note that, to ensure each peer mediator is exposed to more than one perspective, WJC will be assigning more than one coach to each group of students.